-Rachael Dean Wilson is the head of external affairs at the Alliance for Securing Democracy (ASD), where she leads ASD’s communications strategy, policymaker outreach, and domestic programming.
-Driven by her belief that safeguarding democracy must involve all Americans, Rachael has spoken in cities from Charlotte, North Carolina to Casper, Wyoming about the importance of building democratic resilience to autocratic efforts to undermine democracy.
+Rachael Dean Wilson is the head of external affairs at the Alliance for Securing Democracy (ASD), where she leads 2022 midterm elections strategy, communications and messaging, policymaker outreach, and domestic programming.
+Driven by her belief that safeguarding democracy must involve all Americans, Rachael has spoken in cities across the country about the importance of building democratic resilience to autocratic efforts to undermine democracy.
 She’s appeared in news outlets ranging from the Washington Post and C-SPAN to WVTM Birmingham on election security issues and written on China’s state-backed messaging.

-Rachael honed her policy and strategic communication skills while serving in senior roles on Capitol Hill and political campaigns, as well as working in corporate communications and PR consulting.
+Rachael served in senior roles on Capitol Hill and political campaigns and worked in corporate communications and PR consulting.
 She worked for the late Senator John McCain for six years, most recently as his Senate communications director and adviser to his 2016 reelection campaign.
 Rachael received a bachelor’s degree in communication in public service from the University of Pennsylvania and a master’s degree in global policy from the School of Advanced International Studies at Johns Hopkins University.